 In May 2010, Michael Darnley was 26 years of age.

-Michael called his friend Robert Tubman.
+Shortly after, Michael called his friend Robert Tubman.

 He complained of a headache.

-He said it was getting worse.
+Michael said it was getting worse.

 Alarmed, Robert took Michael to the A&E Department at Mayday Hospital, Croydon.1Now called ‘Croydon University Hospital’.